Saxon McEwan

 Matthew Clark McEwan (5 October 1865 – 14 April 1899), known as Saxon McEwan, was a Scotland international rugby union player.

 Rugby Union career

 Amateur career

 McEwan played for Edinburgh Academicals.
 He earned the nickname 'Saxon'.

 Provincial career

 McEwan played for East of Scotland District against West of Scotland District on 31 January 1885.
 He again played for East of Scotland District in the 1886 fixture, the 1887 fixture, and the 1888 fixture.
 He captained the East side in the 1889 match.

-McEwan played for Edinburgh Dsitrict in the 1886 inter-city fixture against Glasgow District, the 1887 fixture and the 1888 fixture.
+McEwan played for Edinburgh District in the 1886 inter-city fixture against Glasgow District, the 1887 fixture and the 1888 fixture.